FLYR-Open-Source/flyr-lib-go/monitoring/README.md

 ### Use of the Metrics

 The library let's you initialise a Meter.
-This initialised Meter will be used internally from the library to help you send custom metrics.
+This initialised Meter will be used internally by the library to help you send custom metrics.
 This library provides wrappers for all the available Metric Types.
 This is done because we want to "force" the developers to always include description and Unit on the custom metrics, so they are self explanatory.

 ## Environment Variables